stargazer404/FFT-for-Java/README.md

 # FFT-for-Java
-mini-library implementing a fast algorithm for performing direct and inverse Fourier transform
+## Mini-library implementing a fast algorithm for performing direct and inverse Fourier transform
+---